Religion in Scouting: Belgium

 In Belgium, the association "Les Scouts" offers a neutral Promise text, with no mention of God.
 FOS Open Scouting replaced "duty to God" with "loyal to a higher ideal" in their promise.
 The SGP association (Scouts et Guides Pluralistes) offer that same text as an alternative to "God" or "my religion".

 Ireland

 Scouting Ireland is a member of WOSM.
 The association is open to members without prejudice to birth, nationality, sexual orientation, religion or belief.
 The Law contains no reference to God and members are offered three alternative variants of the promise, one which refers to God, a second requiring that the member do their best to further their understanding and acceptance of a Spiritual Reality, and a third to uphold Scout Principles.

+Italy

+In Italy, there are two Catholic scout associations named AGESCI and FSE, with AGESCI being a WOSM and WAGGGS member.